flyingmachine/brave-clojure-web/content/organization.md

 might look weird to you.
 Is this reference a function call?
 A macro?
 What is it?
 You'll learn fully how to make sense of it in the chapter [Clojure Alchemy: Reading, Evaluation, and Macros](/read-and-eval).
-For now, though, it should be sufficient to understand how each reference maps to functions calls.
+For now, though, it should be enough to understand how each reference maps to functions calls.
+That way you'll have a practical understanding, even if the underlying machinery isn't clear yet.
 For example, the above code is equivalent to:

 ```clojure
 (in-ns 'the-divine-cheese-code.core)